bridge2ai/standards-schemas/docs/DataSubstrate.md

     multivalued: true
   limitations:
     name: limitations
-    description: 'Potential obstacles particular to this substrate or implementation. '
+    description: Potential obstacles particular to this substrate or implementation.
     from_schema: https://w3id.org/bridge2ai/standards-schema-all
     rank: 1000
     is_a: node_property